ElGranLoky/node-red-contrib-amqp-ack/README.md

 - Prefetch with only one msg sometimes stuck with ack node if have old data in amqpobjectsack

 ## What's new     <a name="whatsnew"></a>

+### version 1.0.6
+- Add nack
+- Change control ack from global to flow

 ### version 1.0.5
 - Remove images in package.